ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/opencr_setup.md

 {: .notice--danger}

 OpenMANIPULATOR-X is compatible with **OpenCR**.
 We offer API to easily control manipulator.
-This API supports Dynamixel, Dynamixel X including protocol 1.0 and 2.0.
+This API supports DYNAMIXEL, DYNAMIXEL X including protocol 1.0 and 2.0.
 Furthermore, this code can be used for Friends of OpenMANIPULATOR.
 User can make thier code in **Arduino IDE** and simulate or control using **Processing** GUI.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fT1Wv6qHknI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## [Connection](#connection)

-Connect micro USB (connected to PC), Dynamixel(OpenMANIPULATOR), and 12V Power to OpenCR as shown below.
+Connect micro USB (connected to PC), DYNAMIXEL(OpenMANIPULATOR), and 12V Power to OpenCR as shown below.

 <img src="/assets/images/platform/openmanipulator_x/OpenManipulator_opencr_setup.png" width="500">